LBHackney-IT/comino-printing/README.md

 ### Send to notify task (runs once per day at 3pm)

 - Fetch all documents from Dynamo that have state = `ReadyForGovNotify`
-- Check Comino DB to ensure document has not already been printed
+- Check Comino DB to ensure document has not already been printed.
+If printed, Update state = `PrintedManually`.
 - Send to Notify
   - If successful:
     - Update Comino - remove from queue and update print date if successful